 - Cash is king – although many people take cards, bring cash with you just in case!

 While you’re thinking about it, remember to get travel insurance!
 I always go with World Nomad’s for their reliable policies

 Eating on Lindisfarne Island is always a little bit of a hassle, especially on busy days if you’re not prepared.

 Most of the restaurants are packed up due to the limited choice on the island and stop serving around 2pm.

-Despite their being more options.
-It can still pack out.
-So, if you wanted a pub lunch or afternoon tea, make sure you arrive early or if possible make a reservation ;
+Despite there being more options nowadays, it can still pack out.
+So, if you wanted a pub lunch or afternoon tea, make sure you arrive early or if possible make a reservation;

 - 1st Class Food / Post Office Café – This café, shop and takeaway has been running for over 21 years!
 You can buy stamps to send a letter home, books to read about the island, have tea and a cake, or treat yourself to a crab sandwich.
 There’s lots to do here and opens at 9am.
 Vegan options available.
 Read more.